nxp-imx/meta-nxp-connectivity/README.md

     # For i.MX93 EVK
     $ sudo tmp/deploy/sdk/fsl-imx-xwayland-glibc-x86_64-imx-image-multimedia-armv8a-imx93evk-matter-toolchain-6.1-mickledore.sh

+    # For i.MX8ULP EVK
+    $ sudo tmp/deploy/sdk/fsl-imx-xwayland-glibc-x86_64-imx-image-multimedia-armv8a-imx8ulpevk-toolchain-6.1-mickledore.sh

 The SDK installation directory will be prompted during the SDK installation; user can specify the installation directory, or keep the default one \${/opt/fsl-imx-xwayland/}.
-___Please use board specific paths if you need to build the SDK for several boards EVK; for exmaple, you can use /opt/fsl-imx-xwayland/6.1-mickledore-imx8mm for i.MX8M Mini EVK SDK, /opt/fsl-imx-xwayland/6.1-mickledore-imx6ull for i.MX6ULL EVK and /opt/fsl-imx-xwayland/6.1-mickledore-imx93 for i.MX93 EVK.___
+___Please use board specific paths if you need to build the SDK for several boards EVK; for exmaple, you can use /opt/fsl-imx-xwayland/6.1-mickledore-imx8mm for i.MX8M Mini EVK SDK, /opt/fsl-imx-xwayland/6.1-mickledore-imx6ull for i.MX6ULL EVK, /opt/fsl-imx-xwayland/6.1-mickledore-imx93 for i.MX93 EVK and /opt/fsl-imx-xwayland/6.1-mickledore-imx8ulp for i.MX8ULP EVK.___

     NXP i.MX Release Distro SDK installer version 6.1-mickledore
     ============================================================